 top of page

-My current research theorizes the emergence of a potential political and environmental resistance that emerges from the study of energy and energy systems in the Southwest following the Mexican-American War.
-Currently, this project focuses on the expressions of displaced populations in Indigenous and Mexican writing.
-I argue that these writings and histories not only unveil how our current dependence on carbon-based energies came to be, but also point to imagined possibilities of building life beyond it.
+Currently, he is finalizing a monograph entitled Intimations of Energy: The Tragic Promises of Extraction in California Literature.
+This project theorizes a potential political and environmental resistance that emerges from the study of energy and energy systems in the Southwest following the Mexican-American War.
+This project focuses on the literary expressions of displaced populations in Indigenous and Mexican writing.
+He argues that these writings and histories not only unveil how our current dependence on carbon-based fuels came to be, but also point to imagined possibilities of building life beyond it.

 bottom of page